Saturday, October 4, 2025

 WHERE sport_id = 1;

-Let’s look at how this affected the data in the child sportspeople table.
+Here is how this action affects the data in the child sportspeople table.

 PostgreSQL add foreign key with ON UPDATE CASCADE - result demonstration